Growth Strategy Framework: How to Structure Growth Cases

 What are common mistakes in growth strategy cases?

-Skipping current-state assessment
+Skipping objective and current-state assessment

 Listing levers without scoring